 - 1.0 Introduction

-- 2.0 Learning Outcomes
+- 2.0 Objectives

 - 3.0 Main Content

 - 3.1 The Concept

 - 3.1.1 The Concept of Moral Education

 - 3.1.2 Theories of Moral Education

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Exercise
+- 6.0 Tutor-Marked Assignment

 - 7.0 References/Further Reading

-Moral education as a concept attracts different definitions as there are many experts in the field of moral education.
+Moral education as a concept attracts different definitions.
+Since there are many experts in the area of moral education, it should be expected that there will be many definitions to the concept.
 There are also different kinds of rules in the society just as there are different kinds of theories of moral education.
-However, it should be noted that if schools ignore moral education, there is the tendency of decline in school achievement /students' academic performance and this could consequently lead to indiscipline and moral decadence in schools and in the larger society.